frankusu/SwiftyStarwars/README.md

 # SwiftyStarwars
-A Swift wrapper for The Star Wars API https://swapi.co/
+An iOS wrapper using Swift for The Star Wars API https://swapi.co/

 ## Requirements ##